AjGumma/ICSA-HR/README.md

 Computer Vision Library - OPENCV 2.x and later,
 GUI library - Tkinter,
 Spreadsheet Writing library - XLRD at the moment, may use other functions if they achieve the same result.
 Cascades - HAAR and LBP.
 I prefer HAAR.
-Using pre-trained Classifiers.
+Using pre-trained Classifiers for the initial tests.
+Final RC will have Custom Trained Classifiers.

 Objectives - The software basically does the following :